 Apply on the website of your chosen universities.
 You may need to have your documents translated if requested by the institution you are applying for.

-5. Tips about entry exams in Portuguese universities
+4. Tips about entry exams at Portuguese universities

 Prospective students coming from non-EU countries are viewed as “international students” and have the possibility to take the exams locally, at the Portuguese embassy from their home country.